-The Leadership Triangle Awards Gala, formerly called the Goodmon Awards, named after James F. Goodmon, CEO of Capitol Broadcasting and chair emeritus of Leadership Triangle, recognize outstanding, regionally-minded Triangle leaders and organizations.
+The Leadership Triangle Awards Gala, formerly called the Goodmon Awards, named after James F. Goodmon, CEO of Capitol Broadcasting and chair emeritus of Leadership Triangle, recognizes outstanding, regionally-minded Triangle leaders and organizations.
 In our efforts to promote regional leaders, we present five Goodmon Awards, and for the past two years had a Hall of Fame Induction.
-The Leadership Triangle Awards Gala, presented by the Carolina Hurricanes, was Monday, December 9, 2013 in Bay 7 on the American Tobacco Campus in Durham, 5:30 to 9:00pm.
+The Leadership Triangle Awards Gala, presented by the Carolina Hurricanes, is Thursday, December 11, 2014 in Bay 7 on the American Tobacco Campus in Durham, 5:30 to 9:00pm.
 Join us for the only annual fundraiser for Leadership Triangle.

 As communities across the Triangle come to understand the importance of working together, regional thinking and regional cooperation become more essential to our individual and collective well being.
 Yet, we have few mechanisms in place for rewarding such regional foresight and action.
 As a result, Leadership Triangle in 2002 established the annual Goodmon Awards in honor of James F. Goodmon, chair emeritus, Leadership Triangle, and president/CEO, Capitol Broadcasting Company.

 These awards recognize leaders in our community who are regionally minded - and who exhibit that frame of mind in their personal and professional lives.
 The categories of winners include individuals, public officials/governmental, organizations, partnerships and Leadership Triangle Alumni (Goodmon Fellows)